unaib-ur-rehman/node-sequelize-auth-api/README.md

-# node-sequelize-auth-api
-Node.js Authentication with PostgreSQL, Sequelize, and Express.js
+# Node.js Authentication with PostgreSQL, Sequelize, and Express.js